 In 2005 hurricane Wilma hit West Palm Beach ( I even went out side when the eye was over our house ).
 The front side of the hurricane did no damage, but the back side folded my 100' tower at the 60' level dropping the afore mentioned antennas.
 My smaller 50' tower did OK but the wind stripped the elements off my KT34A.
 I left the tower at 60' and salvaged enough KT parts to make a KT34A and put it on the 60' tower.

 I added a Kenwood TS-590s to the station in 2012.
 My amp is an old Denny Amp (LK-500) made for a local radio store owner WA4RFC.
-It has a pair of 3-500s that are over 30 years old and a weak power supply, but it still puts out 800 watts.
-Using Yagi for Windows I built a 5 element beam for 6 meters and put it on the other tower.
-The antenna works great.
-I added an old TH6DXX to the 6 meter tower after raising it to 60 ft
+It has a pair of 3-500s that are over 30 years old and a weak power supply, but it still puts out 1000 watts.
+Using Yagi for Windows I built a 5 element beam for 6 meters, raised the 50 ft tower to 60 ft and put the 6 meter antenna on a 10ft mast with a TH6DXX under it.
+The 6 meter antenna works great.

 I raised the 60 footer to 70 ft and put an old Force12 12/17 up at 80 ft and put a Yagi for Windows designed 4el 20 under the 12/17.
 On the low bands I use an extended double zepp for 40 meters (165').
 It works great on 160 thur 30 meters.
 I built a Waller Flag and put it on a 24 ft tower and now have to find all my noise sources.
 Installed an inverted "L" on the 70ft tower for 160 and have 2 raised radials so far, need to add 2 more.